-Normally the Super Bowlis is promoted with Roman numerals yet Super Bowl 50 followed Super Bowl XLIX.
-The Pittsburg Steelers have won six so far, making them the most successful team in Super Bowl history.
+Normally the Super Bowl is is promoted with Roman numerals yet Super Bowl 50 followed Super Bowl XLIX.
+The Pittsburg Steelers and New England Patriots have both won six Super Bowls, making them the most successful team in the sport’s history.
 The Buffalo Bills achieved the feat of reaching four consecutive Super Bowls between 1991 and 1994, winning none.

 Without a doubt, there’s a lot of buzz about advertising and the Super Bowl halftime show.
-But, come the much-anticipated kick-off, for true football fans it’s all about what happens on the field.
-If you want to predict the winner drop us a line.
+But, come the much-anticipated kick-off, for true football fans it’s all about what happens on the field of play.

 ‘Like’ the Go Eat Do Facebook page to see more photos and content.